19 Must-Have Skills to Be a Proofreader

 You can also demonstrate your proficiency by passing the proofreading test required by some companies as an entry requirement.

-These businesses require their applicants to take a test so they can quickly weed out those who don’t yet have the skills for the job.
+These businesses make applicants take a test so they can quickly weed out those who don’t yet have the skills for the job.

-Finally, another option is to have many positive reviews on a freelancing site like Upwork, Fiverr, or Freelancer.
+Finally, another option is to have lots of positive reviews on a freelancing site like Fiverr, Upwork, or Freelancer.

 You’ll likely have to start by charging a low price to attract clients, but at least this will get the ball rolling.
 If you deliver excellent service at an affordable price, it’s a safe bet that you’ll start accumulating glowing reviews.
 Eventually, you can increase your fees as you see fit.